The role of RegTech in financial services - Colm Kincaid, Director of Securities Markets Supervision

 The extent and reach of this technology of course has implications for how we as regulators carry out our supervisory responsibilities.
 Just as we have sought to organise ourselves to deal most effectively with the increasing scale of financial regulation, we are similarly embarking on ways of meeting the challenges and opportunities associated with evolving technology and how it features in the provision of financial services.
 Our colleagues at ESMA have recently noted that just as FinTech is introducing changes to the way in which market participants offer their services, so too RegTech and SupTech will alter the way in which financial institutions and regulators respectively comply with the rules and supervise markets3.
 They have also expressed the view that a move towards a more data-driven and pro-active approach to compliance and supervisory monitoring will enhance monitoring of the financial sector and help ensure better outcomes for market participants and consumers4.

 One of the statutory objectives of the Central Bank is the proper and effective regulation of financial service providers and markets, while ensuring that the best interests of consumers of financial services are protected.
 In this regard, we recognise that there is a clear need to ensure that users of financial services are protected regardless of the technology used when using those services.
-Analysis of data and information is therefore a core competency for the Central Bank when delivering on its mandate and we have made it a priority to develop our data analytics capabilities and related technology infrastructure, as recently reiterated in our published Strategic Plan 2019 – 20215.
+Analysis of data and information is therefore a core competency for the Central Bank when delivering on its mandate and we have made it a priority to develop our data analytics capabilities and related technology infrastructure, as recently reiterated in our published Strategic Plan 2019 – 2021 (PDF 1.3MB)5.
 This includes the Central Bank’s Unity Programme to deliver on our vision for an effective data management solution that meets the current and future needs of the organisation.

 Securities and Markets Supervision